 There are several forms of vaginismus.
 Symptoms vary between individuals and range from mild to severe.
 It can be caused by medical factors, emotional factors, or both.

 Genital injury: Any trauma to the genital region can lead to dyspareunia.
 Examples include female genital mutilation (FGM), pelvic surgery, or injury arising from an accident.

 Painful intercourse is also common after childbirth.
-Some research suggests 45 percent of participants experienced postpartum dyspareunia.
+Some research suggests

 Inflammation or infection: Inflammation around the vaginal opening is called vulvar vestibulitis.
 This can cause dyspareunia.
 Vaginal yeast infections, urinary tract infections, or sexually transmitted infections (STIs) can also lead to painful intercourse.